cassaram09/r3-library/README.md

 }

 function mapStateToProps(state, ownProps) {
-  return {user: state.user};
+  return {widgets: state.widgets};
 };

-export default connect(mapStateToProps)(UserProfile);
+export default connect(mapStateToProps)(WidgetsPage);
 ```

-## Resource Functions
+## API

-The following are instance methods available on an instance of Resource.
-These methods are chainable (see example above).

-**.registerNewAction(url, name, method, reducerFn)**
+**.registerNewAction(options)**

 Register a new action.
-This creates the custom resource action and reducer action, adding both to the current resource.
+This creates the custom resource action and reducer action, and adds both to the current resource.

-**.addResourceAction(url, name, method)**
+options = {
+  name: string.isRequired,
+  url: string.isRequired,
+  method: string.isRequired,
+  reducerFn: func.isRequired
+}

+**.addResourceAction(options)**

 Create a new resource action.
-Accepts the target url, name of the action (not prefixed), and the callback function. *NOTE: must match a reducer name.*
+Accepts name of the action (not prefixed), target Url, and the callback resource function.
+If no resource function is provided, r3-library will add a generic function that sends a request to the target url with the specified method and the Resource's declared headers. *NOTE: must match a reducer name.*

+options = {
+  name: string.isRequired,
+  url: string.isRequired,
+  method: string.isRequired,
+  resourceFn: func
+}

-**.addReducerAction(name, callback)**
+**.addReducerAction(name, reducerFn)**

+name: string.isRequired
+reducerFn: func.isRequired

-Create a new reducer action.
-Accepts the name of the reducer case (not prefixed), and the callback function. *NOTE: must match a resource name.*
+Creates a new reducer action.
+Accepts the name of the reducer case (not prefixed), and the callback reducer function.
+Passing the name of a reducer that already exists will not overwrite that reducer.
+Use `updateReducerAction` instead. *NOTE: must match a resource name.*

 **.updateReducerAction(name, callback)**

+name: string.isRequired
+reducerFn: func.isRequired

-Update/overwrite a reducer action (such as a default reducer action)
+Updates a reducer action (such as a default reducer action).
+Accepts the name of the reducer case (not prefixed), and the callback reducer function.

-**.updateResourceAction(name, callback)**
+**.updateResourceAction(name, resourceFn)**

-Update/overwrite a resource action (such as a default resource action)
+name: string.isRequired
+resourceFn: func

+Updates a resource action (such as a default resource action).
+Accepts the name of the resource action (not prefixed), and the callback resource function.
+If no resource function is provided, r3-library will add a generic function that sends a request to the target url with the specified method and the Resource's declared headers.

 **.registerRemoteActions()**

-Registers the default remote action/reducers for CRUD operations: query(index), get(individual resource), create, update, and delete.
+Registers the default remote action and reducers for CRUD operations: query(index), get(individual resource), create, update, and delete.

 ## To Do

   - Create CLI for generating a new resource
+  - Remove necessity for call to Store.dispatch when dispatching an action
-  - Build out test coverage
+  - More robust test coverage
-  - Build more robust request creation
+  - Better request creation and handling

 ## Contributing